Lower Saucon Township Police Department provides fingerprinting to the residents of Lower Saucon Township, free of charge.

 Child Passenger Safety Seat Inspection

 Lower Saucon Township offers free child car seat inspections and instructions on how to properly install your child's car seat.
-All inspections and instructions are performed by D.A.R.E.
-Officer Kyle Haggerty, who is a certified Child Passenger Safety Technician.
+All car seat inspections and installations are performed by Officer Kyle Haggerty, who is a certified Child Passenger Safety Technician.

 Please call the Police Department at (610) 317-6110 to make an appointment.